Temple Stadium: History

 In 1924, Temple purchased 12 acre at the site for $75,000 for physical education classes and the university’s athletic programs.

 In December 1927, university trustee and city contractor Charles Erny donated $100,000 to the football program for construction of a stadium.
 Ground broke at the site in February 1928 and construction was completed in time for the September 1928 opener.
 Erny loaned the university an additional $300,000 for stadium use during the 21 years following Temple Stadium’s opening.

 Temple's baseball and soccer teams played their home games at fields adjacent to Temple Stadium.
 Temple's baseball team began play at Erny Field in 1927.
 Its soccer team played at the soccer field, also referred to as Erny Field.

 The grounds of the old stadium were maintained for several years after Temple's move to Veterans Stadium.
 The stadium was razed in 1996 and 1997 at a cost of $334,000, leaving only the natural bowl where the soccer teams played and football team practiced.
 On December 31, 2001, the site was sold to Enon Tabernacle Baptist Church for $4.5 million.
 The area which was formerly used as a parking lot and intramural field, north of the former stadium, is now home to the Enon Tabernacle Baptist Church's "East" church, completed in 2006.
 (This is the church's second link to Temple athletics: prior to the building of this church, the church held several larger services in the Liacouras Center.)

 Temple Owls football

 Temple played 263 home games at Temple Stadium between 1928 and 1977.

 Temple opened the stadium on September 29, 1928 with a 12–0 victory over St. Thomas College.
 The school officially dedicated the stadium on October 13, 1928 before a 7–0 victory over Western Maryland College with Philadelphia Mayor Harry Mackey in attendance.

 Temple played its first night game at the stadium on September 26, 1930, defeating Thiel College 13–6 under floodlights.
+Temple embraced night games under the lights, and from 1930 through 1932, Temple played the most night games of the Eastern teams, winning 13, tying three, and losing none.

 One of the largest crowds was on November 24, 1934 when 40,000 fans saw Temple defeat Villanova 22–0.

 Temple football held their final event on the field on April 27, 2002 with their annual Cherry and White game.